Emerge-Lab/gpudrive/pygpudrive/env/README.md

-# GPU Drive Multi-Agent Environments
+# GPU Drive Multi-Agent Environment

-This repository provides base environments for multi-agent reinforcement learning using `torch` and `jax` in to interface with the `gpudrive` simulator.
+This repository provides base gymnasium environments for multi-agent reinforcement learning using `torch` and `jax` in to interface with the `gpudrive` simulator.
 It follows the `gymnasium` environment standards as closely as possible.

 ## Quick Start

-Begin by downloading traffic scenarios from the [Waymo Open Motion Dataset (WOMDB)](https://github.com/waymo-research/waymo-open-dataset) and save them in a directory.
-To get started we use the available data in the `data` folder.
+To get started we use the readily available data in the `data/processed/examples` folder.
+See [here](https://github.com/Emerge-Lab/gpudrive/tree/main?tab=readme-ov-file#dataset-------%EF%B8%8F-) for how to download more data (traffic scenarios).

 Configure the environment using the basic settings in `config`: